Peripli/service-manager/docs/plugins.md

 Filters provide means to intercept any HTTP request to the Service Manager.
 It allows adding custom logic before the request reaches the actual handler (HTTP Endpoint logic) and also before it returns the response.
-Filters can either propagate a request to the next filter in the chain or stop the request and write their own response
+Filters can either propagate a request to the next filter in the chain or stop the request and write their own response.

 Service Manager HTTP endpoints are described in the [API Specification](https://github.com/Peripli/specification/blob/master/api.md).